goxr3plus/Java-Speech-Recognizer-Tutorial--Calculator/README.md

+# Check this

+Here you will find 4 Parts [Folders] , each folder represents a different tutorial - video that i have uploaded on github ... so feel free to start with Part 1 and reach Part 4 which also contains JavaFX code :)

 # About

 Follow this awesome tutorials to learn how to implement a speech recognizer in Java step by step using Sphinx4.